VicHepp/pdsnd_github/README.md

 Udacity VC Project

 ### Description
-Describe what your project is about and what it does
+My project is about me trying to learn how to do all this and it is **rough**.
+I hope I can pass this last module.

 ### Files used
 Include the files used